Illustrator ® Swatches / Patterns CC & CS 6 5 4 3 2 1 PC & MAC OS X

 1) Select text.
-Open the swatches palette, place the required swatch in the Illustrator swatches palette
+Open the palette, place the required tile into the palette

 2) Go to the appearance palette.
 Go to the right menu and select the add new fill command.

-3) Apply a swatch to the selected appearance fill, the swatch will now fill the text.
-The text now has a swatch applied.
-The text can be changed at any point.
-The Illustrator can be changed at any point - the swatch can be scaled, rotated and sheared as required in Illustrator.
-The text now has a swatch applied.
+3) Apply a preset to the selected appearance fill, the preset will now fill the text.
+The text can still be changed at any point.
+The design can be scaled, rotated and sheared as required in Illustrator.

-4) Add another fill (in the appearance palette) and fill with another or the same swatch.
+4) Add another fill (in the appearance palette) and fill with another or the same tile.
 Go to the transparency palette and set the blend mode to difference.
-Change the scale of the swatch as well as the angle again via the transformations.
-You can create complex color within the text.
-You can do this with patterns as well as blend swatches.
+Change the scale of the tile as well as the angle again via the transformations.
+You can create complex color designs within the text.